mapbender/mapbender-documentation/en/installation/migration.rst

 **Important**: Execute the following commands in the specified order to upgrade (after bringing the symfony directory structure up to date).
 First, make a backup of your database!

 * ``bin/console mapbender:database:upgrade``: this replaces doctrine's removed json_array type to json.
 If you are using a DBMS other than SQlite, PostgreSQL and MySQL you need to do that manually.
-*  ``bin/console mapbender:security:migrate-from-acl``: migrates security definitions from the ACL system to the new permission system
+* ``bin/console mapbender:security:migrate-from-acl``: migrates security definitions from the ACL system to the new permission system.
 * ``bin/console doctrine:schema:update --complete --force``: updates the rest of the database.
-That needs to be executed last, since it deletes the old ACL tables
+This must be executed last, since it deletes the old ACL tables.

 Migration to Mapbender 3.3.4